AbednAboH/3D-Computer-Graphics-Software/README.md

 ### Lecturer
 *Roi Poranne*

+The progression throughout the project can be seen in Reports from 1 to 3 , as we were instructed by the lecturer .

 Note : everything done in the project was inspired by the book given in the Textures lecture . link : https://learnopengl.com/